Tough and durable high heat braiding hair, commonly used for wig making, braids, and dreads.

-Both types of hair have a very high resistance to heat (similar to ShapeShifter Monofiber) and tend to stay quite soft even when they're set.
+Both types of hair tend to stay quite soft even when they're set and will not shrink down the way regular kanekalon does.

 We recommend using a steamer or a wet wash cloth and straightener to seal dreads.
-High heat kanekalon and henlon is best suited for crochet dreads.
-For braids, it's best to seal the ends with rubber bands or thread, or use a damp cloth/straightener (like with dreads).'
+High heat kanekalon and henlon are best suited for crochet dreads.
+For braids, it's best to seal the ends with rubber bands or thread, or use a damp cloth/straightener (like with dreads).

 Bulk ordering discounts are available for high heat kanekalon and henlon braid.